From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems: Introduction

-A natural question is therefore arising: \textit{What is the connection between the two accelerated techniques?} Such a type of questions was mentioned in \cite{yoon2021accelerated}.
-Since both schemes come from different roots, at first glance, it is unclear to see a clear connection between Nesterov's accelerated and the Halpern fixed-point schemes.
-Nesterov's accelerated method is perhaps rooted from the gradient descent scheme in convex optimization with an additional momentum term. \footnote{In fact, an early work of B. Polyak \cite{Polyak1964} already showed local accelerated convergence rate of a Heavy-ball method for strongly convex and smooth functions.
-He also obtained global accelerated rates for the quadratic case.
-Such a convergence rate was later shown to be globally and optimally achieved in \cite{Nemirovskii1983}.} Its acceleration behavior has been explained through different view points, including geometric interpretation \cite{bubeck2015geometric} and continuous view point via differential equations \cite{attouch2022ravine,attouch2019convergence,shi2021understanding,Su2014}.
-While the Halpern fixed-point method was proposed since 1967, existing convergence guarantees are essentially asymptotic or slow convergence rates.
-Its accelerated rate has just recently been established in \cite{lieder2021convergence} and followed up by a number of works, including \cite{diakonikolas2020halpern,lee2021fast,yoon2021accelerated}.
-Interestingly, the analysis of both schemes are quite different, but still relies on appropriate Lyapunov or potential functions, and varying parameters (e.g., stepsizes and momentum parameters).
+A natural question is therefore arising: \textit{What is the relation between the two accelerated techniques?} Such a type of questions was mentioned in \cite{yoon2021accelerated}.
+Since both schemes come from different roots, at first glance, it is unclear to see a close relation between Nesterov's accelerated and the Halpern fixed-point schemes.
+Nesterov's accelerated method is perhaps rooted from the gradient descent scheme in convex optimization with an additional momentum term \cite{Polyak1964}.
+Its acceleration behavior has been explained through different view points, including geometric interpretation \cite{bubeck2015geometric} and continuous views via ordinary differential equations (ODEs) and variational perspectives \cite{attouch2022ravine,attouch2019convergence,shi2021understanding,Su2014,wibisono2016variational}.
+In addition, Nesterov's accelerated method has various variants \cite{attouch2019convergence,kim2021accelerated,kim2016optimized,mainge2021fast,shi2021understanding}.
+For instance, \cite{kim2016optimized} derived an ``optimized'' Nesterov's accelerated variant to solve composite convex optimization problems which is slightly different from the original one in \cite{Nesterov2004}.
+As other examples, both \cite{kim2021accelerated} and \cite{mainge2021fast} proposed Nesterov's accelerated schemes using different ``correction'' terms to solve monotone inclusions.

+Alternatively, Halpern's fixed-point method was proposed in \cite{halpern1967fixed} since 1967, existing convergence guarantees are essentially asymptotic or slow convergence rates \cite{wittmann1992approximation}.
+Its accelerated rate has just recently been established in \cite{lieder2021convergence,sabach2017first} and followed up by a number of works, including \cite{diakonikolas2020halpern,lee2021fast,yoon2021accelerated}.
+Interestingly, the analysis of both schemes is quite different, but still relies on appropriate Lyapunov or potential functions, and variable parameters (e.g., stepsizes, extrapolation, and momentum parameters).